Rapidity distribution at soft-virtual and beyond for n-colorless particles to N$^4$LO in QCD: Conclusions and Outlook

 In today's era reducing the theoretical uncertainties remain one of the main motivations for higher order radiative corrections.
 It is also particularly relevant for constraining beyond SM scenarios and validation of the SM itself.
 Among several observables, differential cross-sections allow a wider range of comparisons with the experiment and hence several attempts were made in the past for better theoretical understanding of the same.
 In this article, we restrict ourselves to the discussion of differential rapidity distribution for the production of $n$-number of colorless particles in the hadronic collision within the realm of perturbative QCD.

 Through this publication, we intend to present a systematic framework for the study of soft-plus-virtual corrections to the differential distribution with respect to the rapidity variable $y$, for the production of $n$-colorless particles in the hadron collider.
 The infrared structure of rapidity distribution which was earlier studied in ref.~\cite{Ravindran:2006bu} for Sudakov type processes is further extended to the case of $2\rightarrow n$ scattering.
 We employ the universality of the soft enhancements associated with the real emission diagrams.
 The main deviation from the Sudakov type formalism comes from the virtual corrections where the kinematic dependence is much more involved and hence these are now expressed in terms of scalar products of the kind $\{p_j\cdot q_k\}$.
 The rest of the formalism relies on the collinear factorization of the differential cross section, the renormalization group invariance, universality of perturbative infrared structure of the scattering amplitudes, and the process independence of the soft-collinear distribution.
 Besides this, we also use an additional fact that the $N$-th Mellin moment of the differential distribution has a relation with its inclusive counterpart in the limit $N\rightarrow \infty$, as depicted through \eqref{eq:mellin-rapidity-Xsec}.
 The mere use of this fact enables us to to get an all order relation between the soft-collinear distribution of inclusive cross-section and that of rapidity.
 Hence from the given quantity in inclusive part, we can determine it for the rapidity and thereby avoid performing the explicit computation of the real emission processes for rapidity distribution.
 The \textit{goal} of this current article is to present the general structure for the SV differential rapidity distribution up to N$^4$LO and also the resummed predictions till N$^3$LL level in QCD, which can be expressed in terms of universal anomalous dimensions along with the process dependent virtual matrix elements.
 The former, which comprises of process independent finite segments of soft-collinear distribution and the mass factorized kernels, remains unaltered irrespective of the number of colorless particles in the final states.
 Furthermore, the soft-collinear distributions for the quark and gluon initiated processes are found to be related to each other through simple quadratic Casimir scaling, known as the maximally non-Abelian property.This is explicitly verified up to N$^3$LO.
 However, whether the validity will remain intact beyond this order with generalized Casimir scaling, that will be an interesting thing to look into.
+Often, one finds that in certain kinematic regions, the sub-leading logarithms, namely NSV terms can not be ignored in phenomenological studies.
+Our investigation on these terms for diagonal partonic channels reveals that there are similarities in the structure of IR terms with those of $2 \rightarrow 1$ process allowing us to propose resummed predictions for NSV terms within the same framework.